crossterm-rs/crossterm/crossterm_cursor/README.md

 These are the features of this crate:

 - Cross-platform
-- Everything is multithreaded (Send, Sync)
+- Multithreaded (send, sync)
-- Detailed documentation on every item
+- Detailed Documentation
-- Very few dependenties.
+- Few Dependencies
-- Cursor.
+- Cursor
-    - Moving _n_ times Up, Down, Left, Right
+    - Moving _n_ times (up, down, left, right)
-    - Goto a certain position
-    - Get cursor position
+    - Position (set/get)
-    - Storing the current cursor position and resetting to that stored cursor position later
+    - Store cursor position and resetting to that later
-    - Hiding an showing the cursor
+    - Hiding/Showing
-    - Control over blinking of the terminal cursor (only some terminals are supporting this)
+    - Blinking Cursor (only some terminals are supporting this)

 ## Examples
-Check out the [examples](/examples/) for more information about how to use this crate.
+The [examples](./examples) folder has more complete and verbose examples.

 ```rust
 use crossterm_cursor::cursor;